4280 Kearney Street

 Fax: (303) 388-0523

 Tooley Hall began operating in July of 1994.
+The facility is named after Dale Tooley who was a District Attorney in Colorado from 1973 to 1983.
+It is a Residential Community Corrections Program.
 Residents are referred through the Colorado Department of Public Safety and Division of Criminal Justice.
-The facility is named after Dale Tooley who was a District Attorney in Colorado from 1973 to 1983.
+The facility provides services for Transitional and Diversion residents.

 Saturdays and Sundays 1:00 to 3:00pm